Staying at Home program

 • the impact of a dementia diagnosis

-• accessing community care supports and services
+• accessing community care supports and services, including respite

 Natalie, family carer